pippinbarr/SNAKISTS/process/prototypes.md

 ### 2025-03-24

 I mean, I wanted at least one of these and this seems like the most obvious one.
 I prototyped it and included an "outro" saying "the old ways are best" to get the doubling down on the meaning.
 It works in its basic way.

+## Twist

+> A possibly more clear version of *alist*?
+Twist the tiles and deal with the visual result?
+The tiles could "do the twist" while you play?
+Layer upon layer of bad jokes?
+Don't hate it... come on baby, let's do the twist?

+### 2025-03-25

+I want to quickly bang this one together because I *think* it will be very easy?
+Just rotate stuff.
+I think also rotate stuff specifically when the snake turns?
+Or that's my first approximation.
+Let's try it out.

+Well it worked juuuust fine.
+I like it.
+It looks weird.
+Not a lot more to say.
+Could look at getting more complex at the meaning of twist... into the idea of spirals or something say, but for right now what it is strikes me as a-ok.
+I'm enjoying how the different Snake body bits seem to rotate at... oh I see why.
+Yeah that's pretty funny actually.
+It's probably worth just looking at a constant rotation or like rhythmic "do the twist" thing rather than tying it to the snake direction?

+Anyway, it's pretty good.